3 Reasons Why You Should be Having Family Worship

-One thing we did not skip, though, was family worship.
+One thing we did not skip, though, was having family worship.
 E looks forward to our family worship every night (and he has since before he could talk).
 Sometimes, like last night, we shorten our worship time (much to E’s chagrin–choosing a shorter story than usual almost caused a meltdown), but we don’t leave it out of our routine, even when everything else is out of whack.

 This post contains affiliate links.
 If you click through a link with a * and make a purchase, I may receive a small commission.
 I never recommend a product/resource I don’t use myself.